 Overview of the Sector

-In September 2015 there were 164,889 charities in the UK, ranging from small voluntary organisations to large charities with big budgets.
+In March 2018 there were 167,972 registered charities in the UK, ranging from small voluntary organisations to large charities with budgets of £5 million and over.

 MAIN AREAS OF WORK ARE: